Relative $K$-theory for $C^*$-algebras: Proofs

 An explicit description of $\partial_0$ is as follows.
 Given a triple $(p,1_n,v)$ in $\Gamma_0(\gamma)$, choose $m$ and $p_v$ as in Definition \ref{projpath}.
 Let $a$ in $M_m(\tilde A)$ be such that $a=a^*$, $\pi_A(a)=p$, and let $f$ in $M_{2m}(\widetilde{CB})$ be such that $f(t)=f(t)^*$ for all $t$, $\pi_B(f)=p_v$, and $f(1)=\phi(a)\oplus0_m$.
 Then we have

-\begin{remark} It is interesting to note that split exactness was not necessary to prove Theorem \ref{six}.
-An examination of the proof of Bott periodicity in \cite{cuntz} reveals that split exactness is crucial in deducing that $K_*(\T_0)=0$ from the isomorphism $K_*(\T)\cong K_*(\bC)$.
-Here we were able to sneak around this difficulty using Corollary \ref{zero}. \end{remark}
+\begin{remark} It is interesting to note that split exactness was not necessary to prove part (iii) of Theorem \ref{main}, since split exactness is crucial to deduce that $K_*(\T_0)=0$ from the isomorphism $K_*(\T)\cong K_*(\bC)$ during the proof of Bott periodicity in \cite{cuntz}.
+Here, we were able to sneak around this difficulty using Corollary \ref{zero} and the fact that $K_*(\T_0)=0$. \end{remark}